EmilianC/Gemcutter/Resources/Docs/AssetManager.md

 Custom Encoders can be created for game-specific assets (levels, items, dialog-trees etc.), allowing you to easily pack game data.

 # Metadata
 Every asset with an associated encoder has metaData created for it.
-Metadata is saved adjacent to the asset (```asset.extension.meta```) as plain text.
+Metadata is saved adjacent to the asset (```assetName.extension.meta```) as plain text.
 The content of the metaData file depends on the encoder.
 These are the properties used when packing the asset into a binary format.
 For instance, .ttf.meta files for fonts specify the output resolution of the generated textures.

+Metadata files are automatically updated and added to the workspace while the AssetManager is running.

 # Building Assets
-The AssetManager provides two functions, Updating and Packing.
-Updating your workspace will ensure that all assets have up-to-date metaData associated with them.
-If an asset doesn't have metaData, Updating the workspace will use the Encoder associated with that asset to generate a default metaData file.
-If an asset already has metaData, the Encoder will be used to validate the integrity of the metadata.
-For now, metaData is edited manually with a text editor.

 Packing the workspace will prepare all assets for use by the game.
-An ```Assets``` folder will be created adjacent to the Workspace.
+By default, an output folder called ```Assets``` will be created adjacent to the Workspace.
 All assets with an associated Encoder will be converted using the DLL and saved to the Assets folder.
 Any remaining assets are copied 1:1 to the folder.
+The output folder is populated with the same folder structure as the workspace.

 # Folder Structure
 When assets are packing, the asset directory is re-created from scratch.
 This directory should be completely driven